-Climbing through the branches of a dense mangrove forest, walking barefoot through swampy, anoxic mud, and balancing carefully on the web-like aerial roots of mangrove trees, while gathering field data is exactly why I joined the Peace Corps!
+Climbing through the branches of a dense mangrove forest, walking barefoot through swampy, anoxic mud, and balancing carefully on the web-like aerial roots of mangrove trees, while gathering field data is just one day in the life of a Peace Corps Volunteer!

 The past two weeks my office began our 2015 series of mangrove assessments.
 Mangroves are trees able to live in fresh or salt water, typically found lining coastlines in tropical regions.
 They are extremely important because these trees are the defensive line for human communities when typhoons sweep through.
 They also provide a nursery habitat for fish, cycle nutrients, stabilize sediment, and serve as home and food for marine and terrestrial animals alike.